wustl-pctg/ProWS/README.md

 a debugger) on as many cores as you like, achieving good speedup if your program has ample parallelism.
 Our system ensures weak determinism during replay.
 Specifically, lock acquisitions occur in the same order as recording.

+However, a weakness of our current system is that your program must be data-race-free.
+You should use existing tools to ensure this before using our system.
+We have plans to integrate data-race detection mechanism into this tool.

 Currently, you need to build the library and link it statically, although there is no technical reason